ibm-cloud-docs/openwhisk/about.md

 | Package | Integrations with services and event providers can be added with packages.
 A [package](/docs/openwhisk?topic=openwhisk-pkg_ov) is a bundle of feeds and actions.
 An existing catalog of packages offers a quick way to enhance applications with useful capabilities, and to access external services in the ecosystem.
 Examples of external services that have {{site.data.keyword.openwhisk_short}} packages include {{site.data.keyword.cloudant_short_notm}}, Slack, and GitHub. |
 {: caption="Table 1. {{site.data.keyword.openwhisk_short}} Terms" caption-side="bottom"}

-## What happens behind the scenes in {{site.data.keyword.openwhisk}}?
+## What happens behind the scenes in {{site.data.keyword.openwhisk_short}}?
 {: #about_scenes}

-{{site.data.keyword.openwhisk}} is based on OpenWhisk, an open source project that combines components such as NGINX, Kafka, Docker, and CouchDB to form a serverless event-based programming service.
+{{site.data.keyword.openwhisk_short}} is based on OpenWhisk, an open source project that combines components such as NGINX, Kafka, Docker, and CouchDB to form a serverless event-based programming service.

 <img src="images/OpenWhisk_flow_of_processing.png" width="550" alt="The internal flow of processing behind the scenes in OpenWhisk" style="width:550px; border-style: none"/>